 - Consult with IT support (DSP) on any questions.

-- By default, the former employee keeps the NetID and @syr.edu address.
+- By default, the NetID and @syr.edu address are retained for all former faculty and staff.

-- By default, the former employee's access to the Exchange mailbox will remain for 30 days after their last day of employment.
+- By default, the resigned and retired staff members' access to the Exchange mailbox will remain for 30 days after their last day of employment.
 Mail sent to their @syr.edu will continue to flow into the Exchange account.

-- If no action is taken to remove access within 30 days after the effective date of retirement or resignation, all access to Exchange and file shares (H:) is removed: no employee or admin access.
+- If no action is taken to remove access within 30 days for staff and within 365 days for resigned faculty, access to Exchange and file shares (H:) is removed: no employee or admin access.
 Email will continue to flow to Exchange.
 Auto-replies that were set up in Exchange will continue to work.

 - If no action is taken to remove access within 30 days after the effective date of retirement or resignation, the former employee that is also an active student will be given SUMail automatically (no choice and no action needed).

-- 2 years after last day of employment, all data associated with the NetID is purged.
+- 2 years after last day of employment for staff that resigned or retired and faculty that resigned, all data associated with the NetID is purged.
+Faculty-retirees data is purged 2 years after their password expires; otherwise it is retained.

 - The department is encouraged to remove access to Exchange and file shares as soon as practically possible after the effective date ore retirement or resignation.
 Use the Delegated Management Console (DMC) to Release Exchange.
 This function will allow selection of SUMail if the person is eligible for that option, or allows entry of a personal 3rd party address.
 If the former employee does not want to receive any email that is sent to their email@example.com address, the routing to their Exchange account will be retained.
 Note: Setting @syr.edu to an alternate account is recommended so they receive notification of the availability of the W2 on MySlice, and other system notifications, e.g. password change requirement or confirmation of grade posting.